How do you know if you are shutting down emotionally?

 - Irritability or getting angry as a coping strategy

-- Numbing behaviour or engaging in activities such as drugs, alcohol, oversleeping or overeating to numb feelings and emotions.
+- Numbing behaviour or engaging in activities such as drugs, alcohol, oversleeping, or overeating to numb feelings

 Causes of emotional numbness

-- Medication side effects: Some antidepressants can flatten emotional responses as an adverse reaction (not always) while some can be therapeutic effect.
+- Medication side effects: Some antidepressants may flatten emotional responses as an adverse reaction (not always), while for some it may be a therapeutic effect.
+See more about antidepressants.

 - Protective coping: Ongoing stress or past trauma may condition your brain to shut down emotions as a survival strategy.